When the weather begins to get cooler gardeners know it’s time to think about how to protect plants from frost.

 The frost cloth should make contact with the ground in order to collect the radiant heat of the day.
 This rule also applies to trees.
 Cover only the top of the tree, heat will be lost as soon as the sun sets.
-Cold air also sinks to the soil and the fabric won’t be able to cover that part of the tree, making it susceptible to the frost damage.
+Cold air also sinks to the potting soil or potting mix and the fabric won’t be able to cover that part of the tree, making it susceptible to the frost damage.

 Watering Your Plants

 Did you know you can protect your indoor plants from the cold by watering them?